saratrajput/nltk_parsing/README.md

 can find?
 What syntacticconstruction(s) are responsible for such long sentences?

 ## Problems Encountered
-- There is a 'problem' with the longest sentence chosen by NLTK.
+- There is a problem with the longest sentence chosen by NLTK.
 It is also considering punctuations like '--' at the beginning of the sentence which makes it pick the wrong longest sentence.